Women in computing: 1920s

 In the early 1920s, Iowa State College, professor George Snedecor worked to improve the school's science and engineering departments, experimenting with new punch-card machines and calculators.
 Snedecor also worked with human calculators most of them women, including Mary Clem.
 Clem coined the term "zero check" to help identify errors in calculations.
 The computing lab, run by Clem, became one of the most powerful computing facilities of the time.

 Women computers also worked at the American Telephone and Telegraph company.
 These human computers worked with electrical engineers to help figure out how to boost signals with vacuum tube amplifiers.
 One of the computers, Clara Froelich, was eventually moved along with the other computers to their own division where they worked with a mathematician, Thornton Fry, to create new computational methods.
 Froelich studied IBM tabulating equipment and desk calculating machines to see if she could adapt the machine method to calculations.

 Edith Clarke was the first woman to earn a degree in electrical engineering and who worked as the first professionally employed electrical engineer in the United States.
 She was hired by General Electric as a full engineer in 1923.
 Clarke also filed a patent in 1921 for a graphical calculator to be used in solving problems in power lines.
 It was granted in 1925.

 1930s

 The National Advisory Committee for Aeronautics (NACA) which became NASA hired a group of five women in 1935 to work as a computer pool.
 The women worked on the data coming from wind tunnel and flight tests.

 The Works Progress Administration hired women as human calculators in order to support engineers during World War II.
 This was largely seen as menial labor, and much of the work was focused on calculations and less on problem solving.

-Barbara “Barby” Canright was recruited for California’s Jet Propulsion Laboratory in 1939 as a human calculator, largely working with engineers in order to determine thrust-to-weight ratios and other various important aeronautics calculations.
+Barbara Canright was recruited for California’s Jet Propulsion Laboratory in 1939 as a human calculator, largely working with engineers in order to determine thrust-to-weight ratios and other various aeronautics calculations.